IQ404/8599-ray-tracer/README.md

 // ---------------------------Control Panel---------------------------
 #define Multithread 1				// 0 or 1
 #define Antialiasing 1				// 0 or 1, currently only supports MSAA
-#define GammaCorrection 2			// Give the value of gamma here, currently only supports 1,2,3,4, other number provided is treated as 1 (i.e. no gamma correction)
+#define GammaCorrection 2			// Give the value of gamma here (reminder: 1 means no gamma correction)
 #define ShadowAcneElimination 1		// 0 or 1
 #define DiffuseMode 2				// 0: IN-sphere; 1: ON-sphere; 2: IN-hemisphere
 // -------------------------------------------------------------------